 Motor management—understanding your motors, their operating conditions and costs and what you are going to do when they fail—can reduce downtime, save money and lower carbon emissions at your facility.

 Some facility managers have already mastered the practice.
 They know how many motors they have, where they're located, their size and nameplate efficiencies, their load factors and number of run-hours.
 They keep track of each motor's age and maintenance history and have plans in place for what is going to happen with every one of those units when they fail.
 Yes, such facility managers definitely are out there...

 A motor inventory is a list of every motor in a facility, its size, nameplate efficiency, operation, load factor, run-hours and maintenance history.
 With this resource alone, you can ensure that the most efficient motors are the most often used; track "problem" motors (those with histories of repeated failure); and identify candidates for cost-effective replacement.
 Many vendors and service providers can help facilities assemble motor inventories.
 Ask a vendor or service provider in your area for assistance.
-Click here for a list of motor service providers.
+Check out http://www.easa.com/find/active_members for motor service providers.

 Repair/replace decision guidelines

 It is easier to manage a plan than a crisis.
 Know in advance what will be done with every motor upon failure, and label the motor accordingly.
 The information in your motor inventory—nameplate efficiency, age, run-hours and maintenance history—will assist you in determining the cost-effective choice.
 (A free Motor Decisions Matter calculation spreadsheet can help you do this in three easy steps.)